isomerpages/ogp/_covid-19/instant-covid-19-updates.md

 Lastly, [Go.gov.sg](https://www.open.gov.sg/products/gogovsg/) has been used by government agencies to shorten important COVID-19 related links such as  COVID-19 press releases, application forms, and more.
 As the official government link shortener, Go.gov.sg has allowed citizens to easily access important information without the risk of phishing through the use of a legitimate .gov.sg domain.

 #### Our Impact
-* Disseminated > 1 billion COVID-19 related announcements daily to > 1 million subscribers on Gov.sg [Whatsapp](https://go.gov.sg/whatsapp) and 300,000 subscribers on Gov.sg [Telegram](https://t.me/Govsg)
+* Disseminated over 1 billion COVID-19 related announcements daily to over 1 million subscribers on Gov.sg [Whatsapp](https://go.gov.sg/whatsapp) and 300,000 subscribers on Gov.sg [Telegram](https://t.me/Govsg)
 * Helped teachers communicate with students at home for home-based learning
 * Notified citizens of changes in government agency appointments
 * Enabled Ministry of Health's Healthcare Corps to better manage COVID-19 volunteers
-* Shortened 150,000 links and Facilitated 117 million link clicks
+* Shortened 150,000 links and facilitated 117 million link clicks